"Shaping Your Story"

 Peter is assistant professor of English at PUC.
 He majored in English, history, and music at PUC (2010), and earned a PhD in English from Syracuse University (2015).
 While at PUC, he served as editor of the school newspaper, the Campus Chronicle.
 When not writing academic papers, he enjoys creative writing in multiple genres, martial arts, and playing/studying video games.

-Brian graduated from PUC in 2004 with degrees in graphic design and photography.
+Brian graduated from PUC in 2004 with degrees in graphic design and photography and an MFA from the Academy of Art University in San Francisco..
 He now teaches photography in the department of visual arts at PUC.
 Previously, Brian worked as a designer and illustrator in San Diego, California, working for such clients as Disney, NBC Universal, Urban Outfitters , and Nordstroms.

 Michelle is assistant professor and chair of the department of communication at PUC.
 She received bachelor’s degrees in journalism and communication from PUC and an MS in integrated marketing communications from Golden Gate University.
 Originally from Honolulu, Hawaii, Michelle lives in Angwin with her husband David and their children, Sophie and Joshua.